 - 7.1 You should refer to the Rural Assistance Authority (RAA) website and complete an online application.
 You should include quotes, estimates or invoices at that point, where available.
-You are not required to complete all expenditure before applying for a grant however invoices for all completed work will be required prior to payment of any grant amount over the up-front amount and up to the maximum grant available. - 7.2 RAA recognises that you may have been impacted by a number of declared disaster events over the past 12 months and that allocating a claim (ie an invoice) to any one of these events may be difficult.
-In these circumstances, the RAA will use its discretion to allocate the invoice to the most relevant event based on the information provided.
-Where it is uncertain, or the damage has been compounded from multiple events, we will preferentially allocate a claim to the oldest event for which the applicant has an approved grant.
-Eligible events for this clause include: - AGRN 1025 NSW Storms and Floods 27 June 2022 onwards - AGRN 1012 NSW Storms and Floods 22 February 2022 onwards - AGRN 1001 Southern NSW Storms and Floods 5 January 2022 onwards - AGRN 996 Lithgow Storm 11 January 2022 - AGRN 987 NSW Severe Weather and Flooding 9 November 2021 onwards - AGRN 960 NSW Severe Weather and Flooding in February and March 2021 onwards
+You are not required to complete all expenditure before applying for a grant however invoices for all completed work will be required prior to payment of any grant amount over the up-front amount and up to the maximum grant available. - 7.2 RAA recognises that you may have been impacted by a number of declared disaster events over the past 12 months and that allocating a claim (ie an invoice) to any one of these events will be difficult.
+We ask that you use your best endeavours to ensure proper record keeping.
+RAA will work with you to allocate a claim (ie an invoice) to the relevant event but acknowledges that in some instances this may not be possible.
+In these circumstances, RAA will use our discretion to allocate the invoice to the most relevant event based on the information provided.